17th Delaware General Assembly

 The 17th Delaware General Assembly was a meeting of the legislative branch of the state government, consisting of the Delaware Senate and the Delaware House of Representatives.
 Elections were held the first Tuesday of October and terms began on the first Tuesday in January.
-It met in Dover, Delaware, convening January 1, 1793, two weeks before the beginning of the first year of the administration of Governor Joshua Clayton.
+It met in Dover, convening January 1, 1793, two weeks before the beginning of the first year of the administration of Governor Joshua Clayton.
 This was the first application of the Delaware 1792 Constitution.

 The apportionment of seats was permanently assigned to three senators and seven representatives for each of the three counties.
 Population of the county did not effect the number of delegates.
 Both chambers had a Federalist majority.